-The USFWS's Information Planning and Consultation (IPaC) system was consulted on March 21, 2022, May 20, 2022, and August 8, 2022, to obtain official species lists for each overland segment along the Project route.
+The USFWS's Information Planning and Consultation (IPaC) system was consulted in May 2023 to obtain official species lists for each overland segment along the Project route.
 Federally listed species identified on the IPaC Official Species Lists are described in the following sections.